 Interior views and visual niches found throughout a property make creative use of space, adding vistas that invite contemplation and a chance to slow down.

-At Laurel Way, a hidden zen garden sits beneath outdoor stairs, revealed when the movie screen has risen and the curtains are opened; a glass floor walkway in the foyer reveals a floorless depth below that merges into a wine room; and an elongated built-in window seat stretches between glass wall views and an art filled hallway.
+At Laurel Way, a hidden zen garden sits beneath outdoor stairs, revealed when the movie screen has risen and the curtains are opened; a glass floor walkway in the foyer reveals a floorless depth below that merges into a wine room; and an elongated built-in window seat stretches between glass wall views and artwork displayed in the hallway.